-You can also make “review requests” via email, which works particularly well for restaurants with a solid email marketing list or customer database.
+You can also make “review requests” via email, which works particularly well for restaurants with a solid email marketing list or CRM database.

 Try not to sound overly solicitous, though.
 There is also no need to incentivize reviews and reward those who write them.
 And never require that the review or feedback be positive.
 A request that says “Give us a 5-star rating and lunch is on us!” is obviously out of the question.

 If customers don’t review your restaurant, it’s because they have forgotten about it, or the process is too complicated, or they’re simply too busy.
 When you ask for reviews, it therefore makes sense to send friendly reminders, simplify the process, and schedule your engagements with customers during their downtime.

 Important note: While most major restaurant review websites are fine with — and even encourage — review requests, Yelp actually discourages restaurant owners from asking diners for reviews.
 The practice is against the site’s guidelines, and reviews that you do manage to generate are likely to end up being filtered out by Yelp’s software system.